Low-noise Fourier Transform Spectroscopy Enabled by Superconducting On-Chip Filterbank Spectrometers: Post-Dispersed FTS

-Post-dispersed FTSs employing a low-R grating spectrometer have seen some interest, leading to instrument designs and laboratory-based demonstration through the SPICA-SAFRI and PRIMA-FIRESS proposals~\cite{Naylor2022,Bradford2024}.
-The use of an FBS as a post-dispersion spectrometer provides particular advantages over more traditional spatially dispersing architectures: \begin{itemize} \item With an FBS, the spectral dispersion occurs on a transmission line that is only a few mm in length, which does not significantly scale with R. The illuminated area of a grating spectrometer scales with both R and wavelength.
-As such, mm/sub-mm gratings are of the order $1\times10^3$mm. \item Additional focusing optics or apertures are not required, and light's spectral content is not spatially dispersed prior to the focal plane.
+Post-dispersed FTSs employing a low-R grating spectrometer have seen some interest, leading to instrument designs and laboratory-based demonstration through the SPICA-SAFARI and PRIMA-FIRESS mission proposals/studies~\cite{Naylor2022,Bradford2024,Bradford2025}.
+In particular, Bradford et al. (2025)\cite{Bradford2025} note the advantages a post-dispersed FTS instrument has over other spectrometer designs with similar performance targets (including FPS-based designs).
+The use of an FBS as a post-dispersion spectrometer provides particular advantages over more traditional spatially dispersing architectures: \begin{itemize} \item With an FBS, the spectral dispersion occurs over a total footprint that is about a centimetre in length at $R\sim200$ while the illumination area of a grating spectrometer scales significantly with wavelength.
+As such, mm/sub-mm gratings of similar resolution are of the order $\sim$1\,m in their size.
+Additionally, coupling an FTS to a grating requires additional optics (including an intermediate focus), significantly increasing the size and optical complexity of the post-dispersed FTS~\cite{Pastor2016}. \item Light's spectral content is not spatially dispersed prior to the focal plane.
 Therefore, there is no significant compromise to the fundamental imaging capabilities of the FTS.
 A grating disperser suffers from the same imaging disadvantages outlined in the previous section.
-Additionally, the optics required to couple an FTS to a diffraction grating result in a significant increase to the instrument's footprint. \item Traditional dispersive elements often have polarisation dependencies.
+Again, we note that a grating spectrometer sacrifices a spatial-imaging dimension in order to measure spectral content.
+In principle, an FPS can displace spectral dispersion away from a 2-dimensional imaging array of antennae (see Fig.~\ref{fig:focalPlanes} and Barry et al 2022~\cite{Barry2022}). \item Traditional dispersive elements often have polarisation dependencies.
 As a consequence, pairs of dispersion elements may be needed to recover the full efficiency of the FTS.
-With an FBS disperser, polarisation can be handled at the focal plane using common polarimeter designs and techniques. \end{itemize}
+With an FBS disperser, polarisation can be handled at the focal plane using common polarimeter designs and techniques.
+E.g., coupling a dual-polarisation orthomode transducer antenna to two filterbanks, one for each polarisation~\cite{Barry2022,Yoon2009}. \end{itemize}